Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d10 Adept
   #quote[Control Conscious Mind/Alter Consciousness/Astral Projection]

-  The fearsome power of Black Suits and psychic assailants allows the mage to command another person's actions as well as their thoughts, alter their perceptions or mental state, and project his own mind from his physical form.
+  The fearsome power of Black Suits and psychic assailants allows the mage to command another person's actions as well as their thoughts, alter their perceptions or mental state, and project their own mind from their physical form.
 At this Rank, a mage can change someone's memories, drive them crazy (or sane), overlay their aura with a desired impression, and set up posthypnotic suggestions and commands.
 In addition, by using internal rather than external powers, they can project their astral form.
 ]

 / Mind Command: Spend a #spec_c.pp to step up or double your Mind die on a roll for an effect that can be accomplished by a #spec_c.d10 or lower Mind rating.